qala-io/java-beginner-course/docs/programme/jdbc.md

 * Add H2 JDBC driver to Maven dependencies
-* Now something should create tables when the app is starting (because we use in-memory DB each time we restart the app everything is going to be gone).
+* Now something should create tables when the app is starting (because we use in-memory DB each time we restart the app everything is going to be cleared).
 For that:
    * Add Flyway tool as a dependency
-   * Create Flyway SQL Migration that creates tables for each of your domain classes
+   * Create Flyway SQL Migration that creates tables for each of your domain classes.
+Such files go to `src/main/resources` folder.
+   * Start `new Flyway().migrate()` migrations from one of your main classes

 # Step3: Create JDBC Repositories